-The exhibition is open until January 27.
-The museum is at 97A Phó Đức Chính Street in District 1.
-Entrance to the museum is VNĐ30,000. — VNS
+The exhibition in HCM City will be held from May 13-29 at 97A Phó Đức Chính Street in District 1. — VNS